Creating a Non Toxic home is an extremely important goal. Because everything

 Stains happen.
 If you're going to avoid PFASs you'll need a non toxic way to deal with them.
 But don't blow your efforts to create a non toxic home by using store bought stain removers.
 They are notoriously toxic.

-There are only two off-the-shelf options that are rated with an A by EWG.
+There are only two off-the-shelf options that are non toxic.

 Organic substances that evaporate easily are called Volatile Organic Compounds (VOCs).
 And your average can of interior latex wall paint contains high levels of VOCs, over 200 grams per litre.